BeerNCode/ShootyBangSpaceWars/README.md

 - Energy depletes through use
 - space anomolies e.g. blackholes, light bursts.
 - varying game modes.
+- damage will effect how much energy you can put in each department. (random)

 # Tasks
 - Get a basic window up and running.
 DONE